thankins2017/PATTYMELT/station/README.md

     3. Ensure that the valve to the roughing pump is fully closed, but don't overtighten; turning the handle clockwise closes it.
 The valve to the turbo pump should already be closed.
 If not attached, attach the KF-16 vacuum tube from the full-size roughing pump to the tan valve using an O-ring with a plastic centering ring.
 If the chamber isn't closed, close it.
 Use a couple of screws to help align the lid; tightening is not necessary.
     4. Plug in the full-size roughing pump to begin pulling vacuum on the foreline.
 Then, **slowly** open the tan valve to begin evacuating the chamber, using the convection gauge readout as a guide for how far to open the valve.
 As the chamber pumps down, further open the valve.
 If the chamber was open for longer than a couple of minutes, do not be surprised if the evacuation stalls several times at various intermediate pressures.
     5. Once the chamber is sufficiently evacuated for the turbo (ideally, less than 200 mT and no higher than 500 mT), close the valve to the roughing pump; clockwise closes, and do not overtighten. **Slowly** open the valve to the turbo, using the *DCU current* reported on the pumping station screen as a guide rather than the convection gauge readout.
 Once the current rises slightly, check the readout to verify that the vacuum is improving.
 Again, as the chamber pumps down, further open the valve while closely monitoring the current draw.
-    6. When the turbo is opened to the chamber, unplug the full-size roughing pump (i.e., do not stop in the middle of opening the turbo to the chamber to disconnect the power to the roughing pump).
-If the DADL signals were plugged into the oscilloscope, again verify that they are present, then return the outputs to the 3316 without altering the signal order; otherwise, turn the Topward on as described in step 1.
+    6. If the DADL signals were plugged into the oscilloscope, again verify that they are present, then return the outputs to the 3316 without altering the signal order; otherwise, turn the Topward on as described in step 1.
 Power on the fan underneath the NIM bin, the NIM bin itself, and the VME crate.
     7. In the NIM bin, check that the "NEG" lights on both channels of the Tennelec TC-953 are lit (if not, contact Alan McIntosh).
 Turn on both channels if they are not already on.
 Switch the LCD panel viewing option underneath each panel to "V" if they aren't already set to this.
 Both channels should read 0.0.
     8. If the chamber is light-tight (it should be when at vacuum and the viewport cover is taped to the chamber), begin turning both voltage knobs clockwise to apply bias.
 Do not increase the voltage faster than 5 V/s.
 At 30 V, switch the LCD panels to "uA" to check the leakage currents; if they're okay (as compared to the bias curve provided in [Detector](#detector)), switch back to "V" and continue biasing up.
     9. Stop increasing the bias on the lower channel (front guard ring) at -58.5 V. Continue increasing the upper channel (front face) until at -65 V. Check the leakage currents once more, and if they're still good, slowly move the actuator arm so that the aluminum plate is not blocking the source.
 Proceed with data acquisition.